-In addition to people who are currently abroad, community members who have had a noteworthy experience in the past while abroad are also invited to submit stories of their experiences.
+In addition to people who are currently abroad or engaged in an interesting experience, community members who have had a noteworthy experience in the past are also invited to submit stories of their experiences.

 Accepted stories must have some connection to major social, political, economic, or cultural themes and tend fall into one of the following categories:

-- “On the ground” descriptions of major world events by an individual who is there while they are happening,
+- “On the ground” descriptions of major world events by an individual who is there while they are happening or who has unique insight into the event based on his/her credentials,

 - Accounts of cultural events with historical context,